wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 spin: atest.pml:13, Error: assertion violated
 ```

-We could see that when `x` was set to 5, it refuted our assertion claim.
+We see that when `x` was set to 5, it refuted our assertion claim.

 The key takeaway is this: we nondeterministically set `x`, wrote an assertion, and let the model checker backtrack and explore all possible computations involving the different values `x` could take and the model checker found all computations that violated the assertion and reported them as counterexamples.

 This ability of the model checker (Spin in this case) to take code with nondeterminism and systematically backtrack and explore all possible computations in order to find a counterexample to an assertion is central to how we’ll find all solutions to the puzzle.
 Ben-Ari’s book [3] introduced me to these ideas.

-So the question is: how do we find those valid combinations that are solutions to Linked-in queens puzzle?
+So how do we find those valid combinations that are solutions to LinkedIn Queens puzzle?

 Figure 1 helped me come up with a solution.
 In that figure, we chose a value for `x` nondeterministically from five options.
 The model checker then explored all five possible computations, one for each choice.
 Similarly, if we can nondeterministically choose a cell from each region, the model checker will evaluate all possible combinations of four cells, with one cell chosen from each region.

-To visualize this, I found it helpful to imagine a tree-like structure, as shown in Figure 2 below (If the image appears unclear, consider opening it in a new tab.).
+To visualize this, I found it helpful to imagine a tree-like structure, as shown in Figure 2 below (If the image appears unclear, please consider opening it in a new tab.).
 It’s of course not ideal, but it helped me think through the problem.
 For both Figure 2 and Figure 3 below, we use the same board and colored region configuration as in the Python code above—where 1s represent region colored red, 2s represent region colored green, 3s represent region in yellow, and 4s represent region in pink.
 The board layout looks like this:
 ```
 1 1 1 1
 2 2 2 2